basho/basho_docs/content/riak/ts/1.5.0/using/planning.md

 * `TIMESTAMP` - Integer values expressing [UNIX epoch time in UTC][epoch] in milliseconds.
 Zero is not a valid timestamp.
 * `SINT64` - Signed 64-bit integer.
 * `DOUBLE` - This type does not comply with its IEEE specification: `NaN` (not a number) and `INF` (infinity) cannot be used.
 * `BLOB` - A new type as of TS 1.5.0 for binary objects.
-Behaves like a `VARCHAR` but is displayed as a hex value (and can be input as hex) via `riak-shell`.
+Behaves like a `VARCHAR` but is displayed as a hex value (and can be input as hex) via `riak-shell`. *Not yet recommended for use in primary keys.*

 ### Primary Key